Retirement Life

 14 January 2026

-One of the most important aspects of retirement planning is having a deep understanding of the financial risks of retiring and putting strategies in place to deal with them.
 The best-laid plans can easily go awry unless risks are taken into account.
 While we can’t avoid risks, we can certainly plan ahead for things that might go wrong so we are not taken entirely by surprise.

 Here are the six key risks you need to be aware of: